tnewcomb20/meplan.github.io/README.md

 ## Project Pitch or Proposal (Deliverable #1)

 ## Observations:
-• complete and clear descriptions of users' behavior Students
-These observations highlight several pain points experienced by students when it comes to organizing their daily activities, including the use of various tools, difficulty in prioritization, and adapting to changes in their schedules.
+• These observations highlight several pain points experienced by students when it comes to organizing their daily activities, including the use of various tools, difficulty in prioritization, and adapting to changes in their schedules.
 These insights will be valuable when designing a website that addresses these issues and provides a user-friendly solution for students to manage their tasks, deadlines, grades, club activities, and more efficiently
 Problem:
-• good description of problem related to observations

 ## Personas: